saifulislam88/iptables/README.md

 ## **Interview Question**

-### **Q💡**.Why does iptables need both INPUT and OUTPUT rules to allow a specific service or port simultaneously between the local server and a remote IP?
+### **Q.💡**Why does iptables need both INPUT and OUTPUT rules to allow a specific service or port simultaneously between the local server and a remote IP?

 **Yes, both rules are needed** if you want to allow SNMP communication (both requests and responses) between your server and the remote IP **20x.4x.3x.5x**